 Data Protection Commission to contact Department of Health over dossiers on children with autism

-Department kept dossiers for use in legal cases, according to an RTÉ Investigates
+Department kept dossiers for use in legal cases, RTÉ documentary to report

 Shane Corr, a senior civil servant with the department of health made a protected disclosure as a whistleblower.
 Photograph: Screen grab from RTÉ